 For so many Americans, if they truly were financially at zero, that would be more than they’ve been worth in a long time.
 In fact, many of us strive to someday be worth nothing, to be debt-free, to truly be at zero.
 Having no debt, what would that actually look like?
 Living with the burden of everlasting debt, now what does that look like?
 “Man, I want to keep the house, someday it’ll be worth what I paid for it”, or “Man, I’m hoping to someday pay all this off and start contributing to retirement”.

 Climb From Zero, Not To Zero!

-There’s a lot of theories on this, some political, some historical, some simply of definition.
-Here’s what I know though, my clients file for Chapter 7 bankruptcy relief because to them, being back at zero, worthless, nothing, zilch, notta, would be a great improvement, and it’s easier to climb from zero, than it is to hopefully climb to it.
+There are a lot of theories on this, some political, some historical, some simply of definition.
+Here’s what I know through my clients file for Chapter 7 bankruptcy relief because to them, being back at zero, worthless, nothing, zilch, notta, would be a great improvement, and it’s easier to climb from zero than it is to hopefully climb to it.
 A Chapter 7 provides the ultimate financial “do-over”.
-It places you back to zero, up to zero, and essentially says, start again, do over.
+It places you back to zero, up to zero, and essentially says, start again do-over.